 The Libyco-Punic mausoleum is a funerary monument most probably dedicated to a member of the Numidian royal dynasty.
 A spectacular twenty-one metres in height, it has preserved bas-reliefs depicting chariots pulled by four horses, and decorative fragments mixing Greek and Egyptian influences.

 One of Dougga’s most beautiful buildings, the Capitol displays upon its pediment a bas-relief representing the apotheosis of Emperor Antoninus Pius being carried away by an eagle – a symbol of his admission amongst the gods.
 As in other buildings found in Thugga, the walls were constructed using the Punic technique of opus africanum (chaining apparatus).

 The theatre of Dougga is representative of monument structures that were used for multiple purposes.
 The population of Thugga would gather there to watch shows but also for official ceremonies or political announcements.
 Its stands, terraced over a height of 15 metres, and a section of its stage colonnade have been preserved.

 The temple of Juno Caelestis is designed according to an original blueprint, unique in all of Roman Africa.
 Standing upon a podium, it is surrounded by a closed semi-circular courtyard fringed by a portico.
 The form may have symbolised the crescent moon, an attribute of the Punic goddess Tanit to whom Caelestis was assimilated in Roman Africa.

-The Baths of Antoninus, established in rugged terrain, required major earthworks.
-The entrance overhangs, and the different spaces (frigidarium, tepidarium, caldarium, sudatorium, laconicum, palestres) are repeated symmetrically to form a vast complex.
+The Antoninian Baths, established in rugged terrain, required major earthworks.
+The entrance overhangs, and the different spaces (frigidarium, tepidarium, caldarium, sudatorium, laconicum, palestra) are repeated symmetrically to form a vast complex.

 © G. Mansour, “Tunisie, patrimoine universel”, Dad Editions, 2016